AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `zone` - (Optional) Availability Zone.
 Required if creating a Firewall Instance with a Native AWS GWLB-enabled VPC.
 Applicable to AWS, Azure, and GCP only.
 Available as of provider version R2.17+.
 * `management_vpc_id` - (Optional) Management VPC ID.
 Only used for GCP firewall.
 Required for Palo Alto Networks VM-Series, and required to be empty for Check Point or Fortinet series.
 Available as of provider version R2.18.1+.
 * `egress_vpc_id` - (Optional) Egress VPC ID.
 Required for GCP.
 Available as of provider version R2.18.1+.
+* `availability_domain` - (Optional) Availability domain.
+Required and valid only for OCI.
+Available as of provider version R2.19.2.
+* `fault_domain` - (Optional) Fault domain.
+Required and valid only for OCI.
+Available as of provider version R2.19.2.

 Valid `firewall_image` values: